RemyRM/proc-net-tcp-assistant/README.md

-# proc-net-tcp-to-decimal
+# proc-net-tcp-assistant
-Simple C# script that converts the IP address output from proc/net/tcp from hexadecimal notation to decimal

-ProcNetTcp.bat relies on having `\Android\sdk\platform-tools\` in your "Path" environment variables to execute "adb.exe" from anywhere.
-If platform-tools is not added to your envornment variables either add it, or supply "adb.exe" with a path inside ProcNetTcp.bat.

-if `filePath` is not set inside ProcNetTcpConverter.cs it will promp the user to manually input the full ProcNetTcp.bat path. e.g: C:\Dev\Batch\ProcNetTcp.bat.
-Note that `filePath` takes a literal string and doesn't need to have its slashes escaped.
+ProcNetTcp assistant will take the output of `adb.exe shell cat /proc/net/tcp` from any connected (Android) device and convert the standard hex notation of ipv4 addresses:ports to decimal for easier readability at a glance.
+The assistant will also convert the status code to its string value.

+Add ipv4 addresses to `ipFilters` to filter out matching entries.
+These addresses can either be hard coded or provided upon launch.

+Note that `ProcNetTcp.bat` expects `adb.exe` to be added to the environment variables.
+If this is not the case you need to provide the full path for `adb.exe` in `ProcNetTcp.bat`